textcreationpartnership/A02573/README.md

 ##Content Summary##

 #####Front#####

-The actes of Englysh votaryes comprehendynge their vnchast practyses and examples by all ages, from
+1. ❧ The preface of thys boke.

 #####Body#####

+1. The Actes of
+Englysh votaryes, comprehendynge
+their vnchast practyses and examples by all ages, from the worldes begynnynge to thys present yeare, collected out of their owne legendes and Chronycles
+By Iohan Bale.

-1. ¶Marryage instytuted of God.
+    _ ¶Marryage instytuted of God.

-1. ¶Marryage contempned of Sathan.
+    _ ¶Marryage contempned of Sathan.

-1. ¶Marryage of Prestes in both lawes.
+    _ ¶Marryage of Prestes in both lawes.

-1. ¶Englande inhabyted afore Noe and after.
+    _ ¶Englande inhabyted afore Noe and after.

-1. ¶Albion with hys Samothytes.
+    _ ¶Albion with hys Samothytes.

-1. ¶The Samothytes and their
+    _ ¶The Samothytes and their
 chastyte.

-1. ¶Brute with hys Druydes.
+    _ ¶Brute with hys Druydes.

-1. ¶The Druydes and their
+    _ ¶The Druydes and their
 chastyte.

-1. ¶Prestes marryed and vnmarryed.
+    _ ¶Prestes marryed and vnmarryed.

-1. ¶Christ alloweth marryage in hys.
+    _ ¶Christ alloweth marryage in hys.

-1. The Apostles & fyrst preachers marryed
+    _ The Apostles & fyrst preachers marryed

-1. Brytayne first conuerted by mē maryed.
+    _ Brytayne first conuerted by mē maryed.

-1. ¶Christyanyte somwhat corrupted.
+    _ ¶Christyanyte somwhat corrupted.

-1. ¶The first sprynge of monkerye in
+    _ ¶The first sprynge of monkerye in
 Brytayne.

-1. ¶Heresye in Brytayne aryseth of monkerye.
+    _ ¶Heresye in Brytayne aryseth of monkerye.

-1. ¶A prestes sonne was Saynt Partrick.
+    _ ¶A prestes sonne was Saynt Partrick.

-1. ¶Sayntes were begottē in whordome.
+    _ ¶Sayntes were begottē in whordome.

-1. ¶Lyke examples are amonge the
+    _ ¶Lyke examples are amonge the
 Turkes.

-1. ¶More Sayntes yet begotten in whoredome
+    _ ¶More Sayntes yet begotten in whoredome

-1. ¶Whoredome estemed most holynesse.
+    _ ¶Whoredome estemed most holynesse.

-1. ¶Women greuouse and solacyouse.
+    _ ¶Women greuouse and solacyouse.

-1. ¶A spirytuall example of a votarye.
+    _ ¶A spirytuall example of a votarye.

-1. ¶Vrsula with her sort, appoynted to marrye.
+    _ ¶Vrsula with her sort, appoynted to marrye.

-1. ¶An historye to their ghostlye purpose.
+    _ ¶An historye to their ghostlye purpose.

-1. ¶Fyne workemanshyp to be marked,
+    _ ¶Fyne workemanshyp to be marked,

-1. ¶Vowynges ded not yet constrayne.
+    _ ¶Vowynges ded not yet constrayne.

-1. ¶The Saxons entre with newe
+    _ ¶The Saxons entre with newe
 Christyanyte.

-1. ¶More Englysh boyes solde at
+    _ ¶More Englysh boyes solde at
 Rome.

-1. ¶Augustyne entreth with hys Mōkes
+    _ ¶Augustyne entreth with hys Mōkes

-1. ¶Their first spirytuall prouysyons here.
+    _ ¶Their first spirytuall prouysyons here.

-1. ¶Their preparacyons for Antichrist,
+    _ ¶Their preparacyons for Antichrist,

-1. ¶The prouynge of Augustynes
+    _ ¶The prouynge of Augustynes
 Apostleship.

-1. ¶The Englysh churche begynneth with tyrannye.
+    _ ¶The Englysh churche begynneth with tyrannye.

-1. ¶What the Brytayne churche was afore.
+    _ ¶What the Brytayne churche was afore.

-1. ¶Antichrist approched fast to hys full age.
+    _ ¶Antichrist approched fast to hys full age.

-1. ¶The chastyte of hys masmongers.
+    _ ¶The chastyte of hys masmongers.

-1. ¶Contempt of marryage, with tayles.
+    _ ¶Contempt of marryage, with
+tayles.

-1. ¶Stryfe aboute the Eastre celebracyon.
+    _ ¶Stryfe aboute the Eastre celebracyon.

-1. ¶Great busynesse for their other tradycyons.
+    _ ¶Great busynesse for their other tradycyons.

-1. ¶Relygyouse examples dysuadynge marryage.
+    _ ¶Relygyouse examples dysuadynge marryage.

-1. ¶Other relygyouse examples of that age.
+    _ ¶Other relygyouse examples of that age.

-1. ¶The wanton toyes of the holye fathers.
+    _ ¶The wanton toyes of the holye fathers.

-1. The ghostly bestowynge of their vowes
+    _ The ghostly bestowynge of their vowes

-1. ¶Erkenwalde and Osith, with their
+    _ ¶Erkenwalde and Osith, with their
 Nondryes.

-1. ¶The perfyght age of the Beast.
+    _ ¶The perfyght age of the Beast.

-1. ¶For the varyaunce had in supputaciōs
+    _ ¶For the varyaunce had in supputaciōs

-1. ¶Sealynges to the Beastes obedyence
+    _ ¶Sealynges to the Beastes obedyence

-1. ¶More sealynges yet to Antichristes
+    _ ¶More sealynges yet to Antichristes

 kingedome.

-1. ¶Chastyte, Monkes, Monasteryes, and Penaunce.
+    _ ¶Chastyte, Monkes, Monasteryes, and Penaunce.

-1. ¶The foundacyon of their Purgatorye.
+    _ ¶The foundacyon of their Purgatorye.

-1. ¶Chastyte of Cuthbert and doctryne of Colfride.
+    _ ¶Chastyte of Cuthbert and doctryne of Colfride.

-1. ¶The fallen starre, and .ij.
+    _ ¶The fallen starre, and .ij.
 Hornes of the Beast.

-1. ¶The fall of kyngedoms, and rayse of the Papacye.
+    _ ¶The fall of kyngedoms, and rayse of the Papacye.

-1. ¶An olde prophecye of Merlyne dysclosed.
+    _ ¶An olde prophecye of Merlyne dysclosed.

-1. ¶The whores fleshe eaten of the x. hornes.
+    _ ¶The whores fleshe eaten of the x. hornes.

-1. ¶Actes of vowed virgynyte for that age.
+    _ ¶Actes of vowed virgynyte for that age.

-1. ¶A spirytuall conueyaunce to be marked.
+    _ ¶A spirytuall conueyaunce to be marked.

-1. ¶Kynges became pylgrymes, and their wyues Nonnes.
+    _ ¶Kynges became pylgrymes, and their wyues Nonnes.

-1. ¶Great experymentes of virgynyte.
+    _ ¶Great experymentes of virgynyte.

-1. ¶Images admytted, with chast examples.
+    _ ¶Images admytted, with chast examples.

-1. ¶Englysh monkes become Antichristes
+    _ ¶Englysh monkes become Antichristes
 Apostles.

-1. ¶The great Apostle
+    _ ¶The great Apostle
 of all Germanye.

-1. ¶Doctryne of Bonyface, with sale of whores.
+    _ ¶Doctryne of Bonyface, with sale of whores.

-1. ¶The monasteryes of fulda & floryake.
+    _ ¶The monasteryes of fulda & floryake.

-1. ¶Oxforde shurned.
+    _ ¶Oxforde shurned.
 And Aleuinus monkes.

-1. ¶Englyshe men ponnyshed at Rome.
+    _ ¶Englyshe men ponnyshed at Rome.

-1. ¶Popes chosen from thens fourth by their.
+    _ ¶Popes chosen from thens fourth by their.
 N.

-1. ¶Holye water, with a boke agaynst marryage.
+    _ ¶Holye water, with a boke agaynst marryage.

-1. ¶Miracles and wonders
+    _ ¶Miracles and wonders
 wrought.

-1. ¶Monkerye augmented by Dunstane.
+    _ ¶Monkerye augmented by Dunstane.

-1. The relygyouse Occupyenge of
+    _ The relygyouse Occupyenge of
 Dunstane.

-1. ¶He vexeth kynge Edwyne, retaynynge hys concubyne.
+    _ ¶He vexeth kynge Edwyne, retaynynge hys concubyne.

-1. ¶Dunstane kepeth the Kynges of
+    _ ¶Dunstane kepeth the Kynges of
 Englande vndre.

-1. ¶The chastyte of holye churche there.
+    _ ¶The chastyte of holye churche there.

-1. ¶A popes bastarde ys made pope
+    _ ¶A popes bastarde ys made pope

-1. ¶Dunstanes autoryte agaynst marryed prestes.
+    _ ¶Dunstanes autoryte agaynst marryed prestes.

-1. ¶Dunstane executeth hys deuylyshe commyssyon.
+    _ ¶Dunstane executeth hys deuylyshe commyssyon.

-1. ¶Kynge Edgare ys brought vndre therby.
+    _ ¶Kynge Edgare ys brought vndre therby.

-1. ¶Dunstane fashyoneth the kynge to hys purpose.
+    _ ¶Dunstane fashyoneth the kynge to hys purpose.

-1. ¶Kynges become th Beastes
+    _ ¶Kynges become th Beastes
 Images.

-1. ¶Dunstane ys accused of yll rule.
+    _ ¶Dunstane ys accused of yll rule.

-1. ¶The kynge defendeth Dunstane &
+    _ ¶The kynge defendeth Dunstane &
 destroyeth wolues.

-1. ¶Oswalde with hys Beastlye
+    _ ¶Oswalde with hys Beastlye
 autoryte.

-1. ¶Dunstane maketh a Kynge at hys pleasure.
+    _ ¶Dunstane maketh a Kynge at hys pleasure.

-1. ¶Dunstane maketh an Idoll to speake.
+    _ ¶Dunstane maketh an Idoll to speake.

-1. ¶That Idoll ys crowned Kynge of
+    _ ¶That Idoll ys crowned Kynge of
 Englande.

-1. ¶An example of Claustrall
+    _ ¶An example of Claustrall
 virgynyte.

-1. ¶Dunstane dysputeth with sorcerye and murther.
+    _ ¶Dunstane dysputeth with sorcerye and murther.

-1. ¶Dunstanes prouysyon in Englande for Sathan.
+    _ ¶Dunstanes prouysyon in Englande for Sathan.

-1. ¶Sygnes and plages folowynge these myschefes.
+    _ ¶Sygnes and plages folowynge these myschefes.

+1. ¶The Conclusyon
+of thys fyrst boke.

+1. ¶The Autours
+names both Englyshe
+and other, out of whom thys
+present Boke ys collected.
+The holye Gost shall rebuke the worlde of synne, and of ryghtousnesse, and of iudgement.Ioan.
+16.Int
 #####Back#####
-The actes of Englysh votaryes comprehendynge their vnchast practyses and examples by all ages, from **Types of content**
+❧ Printed at Wesel In the Yeare
+Of our Lorde God.
+1. 5.
+4. 6.
+**Types of content**

   * There are 7 **verse** lines!